SIMS-IOT-Devices/SIMS-IOT-Devices-FreeRTOS-ESP-IDF-5.0-RS485/README.md

-Video 1 - ESP32 sends a UART message to the scope<br>
+Video 1 - ESP32 sends a UART message to the Scope<br>
 RS485_Output.c: - ESP32 sends a UART message to the MAX485 board.
 The MAX485 board converts the message to an RS485 message, which is measured by scope.<br><br>

 Video 2 - The message is sent by the following connection ESP32 -> MAX485 -> MAX485 -> ESP32 <br>